camptocamp/odoo-project-tools/README.md

 * update changelog
 * update migration file

-Run `otools-release release --help` to know more about the options.
+Run `otools-release bump --help` to know more about the options.

 ### otools-addon